Carex davisii: Description

 It grows up to 3 ft tall, forming loose clumps, with leaves up to 1 ft long and about 0.3 in across.
 The underside of the leaves are typically slightly hairy, but may be glabrous (hairless), especially further west.
 The base of the culms and basal leaf sheathes are dark red when young, becoming brown as they age.
 Each flowering stem has between two and five spikelets that droop at maturity from peduncles up to 1 in long.
 The terminal spikelet is staminate (male) at the base and pistillate (female) at the tip, a form known as androgynous.
 The mature lateral spikelets each have 12–30 plump perigynia.
 The perigynia are 4–5.5 mm in length and 2 mm across, ovoid with a short beak, and become orange-brown as they mature.
 The perigynia are subtended by awned scales up to 0.5 mm in length, with the scale body shorter than the mature perigynia, but the awn often exceeding it in length.

 Carex davisii is distinguished from other similar species of sedges in the section Carex sect.
 Hymenochlaenae, such as Carex formosa, by its longer awned perigynia scales and lateral flowering spikes with one or two male flowers at the base.

 Distribution and habitat

 Carex davisii is found in eastern North America, ranging from Vermont west to Ontario and North Dakota, south to Tennessee and Texas, excluding the southeast Atlantic coast.
-It typically grows in rich floodplain forests, riverbottoms, and mesic woodlands associated with large streams.
+It typically grows in rich floodplain forests, river bottoms, and mesic woodlands associated with large streams.
 It can also be found in calcareous oak savannas and meadows.